 We provide much more to the community than just fire suppression.
 The Department has specialty equipment and teams for ice and water rescue, vehicle extrication, wildland search and rescue, and other emergency situations.
 We also provide fire prevention and community education programs at area schools and public events.

 We strive to have a diverse, talented and devoted membership.
 Interested in becoming a firefighter or EMT?
-Contact us and maybe you’ll begin one of the most demanding, but rewarding volunteer services you’ve ever experienced.
+Contact us and maybe you’ll begin one of the most demanding, but rewarding jobs you’ve ever experienced.

 Sprinklers and smoke alarms can save your life .